niw/WindowAlignment/README.md

 Open `Applications/WindowAlignment.xcodeproj` and build `WindowAlignment` scheme for running.

-If you have previous binary, next time when you launch the new binary, it will shows an dialog to approve Accessibility access.
+If you have used another binary, next time when you launch the new binary, it will shows an dialog to approve Accessibility access again.
 However, often it doesn't work as expected for the new binary.
 Therefore, use following command before launching the new binary to reset Accessibility access.